Guigang

 Guigang (貴港 (贵港, Guìgǎng, Distinguished Harbour); Zhuang: Gveigangj) is a prefecture-level city in eastern Guangxi in the People's Republic of China.
 Prior to 1988, it was known as Gui County or Guixian (貴縣 (贵县, Guìxiàn)).

 Geography and climate

 Guigang is located in eastern Guangxi.
 It is located between Guangxi's five major cities: Nanning, Guilin, Liuzhou, Beihai, and Wuzhou.
 Its location makes it a major transportation and business hub, connecting central China with the south, especially Hong Kong and Macau.
 Guigang has a rail line, several major highways, an expressway, and most importantly a large port on the Xi River, its direct connection to the Pearl River Delta.
 The area is 10601 km2.

 Climate is sub-tropical and monsoonal with an annual mean temperature of 21 °C. Annual precipitation is 1450.6 mm.

 Administration

-Guigang has 1 county-level city, 3 urban districts, and 1 counties.
+Guigang has 1 county-level city, 3 urban districts, and 1 county.